If you are substituting in a preschool classroom…

 - They need guidance as they develop ideas, opinions, and attitudes and can be sensitive to comments from others.

 - Socially, elementary students relate to their peers and can usually move easily from free play to interactions that require teamwork.

 - They are better able to sit quietly and listen during classroom instruction.

 - The beginning stages of puberty are entered, and romantic relationships are mimicked.

 - They love to play and use physical activities to develop gross and fine motor skills.

-Now that you have learned more about different aspect of the pre-school and elementary school classrooms, check out our blog section for the article on middle school and high school classrooms as well.
+Now that you have learned more about different aspects of the preschool and elementary school classrooms check out our blog section for the article on middle school and high school classrooms as well.
 To learn more, set up a product demonstration for the Virtual Substitute Training program to learn how your substitute teachers can be better prepared for the challenges of working with various age groups.